Dorset Council is reviewing the arrangements for town and parish councils in this area. The review can consider one or more of the following options:

 Bridport Town Council wants One Council For Bridport, replacing four that currently cover the built-up area of the town.
 The main points are:

 - A single council area incorporating most of the existing parishes of Allington, Bothenhampton & Walditch, Bradpole and Bridport;

 - A total of 20 councillors, compared with 44 at present across the four parishes;

-- Inclusion of the Foundry Lea (Vearse Farm) development into the single council area.
+- Inclusion of most of the Foundry Lea (Vearse Farm) development into the single council area;

 There are lots of good reasons for this change – including better local services, a stronger local identity, greater democracy, and Council Tax fairness.
 These are explained further below, or you can read the following that provide detailed explanations:

 - Our formal submission to Dorset Council setting out the proposals in detail along with background and explanations.

 - Your questions answered – based on issues people have raised so far.

 We published our initial proposals in September and considered them at a public Full Council meeting.
 Since then have leafleted every household in Bridport parish, held a public stall in the town centre, addressed local organisations, and spoken to lots of individual residents.
 We’ve listened to feedback and have incorporated this into our final submission document.